 Planning an event at a hotel or venue usually involves working with a BEO, which stands for banquet event order and can also be called an event order.
 BEOs are essential documents that outline important details such as dates, timelines, catering needs, and other pieces of vital information.

-A banquet event order is a contract that lists all of the important details of an event.
+A BEO is a contract that lists all of the important details of an event.
 BEOs are used at most hotels and event facilities to help ensure everything is outlined and agreed on by both the venue and the event planner.
 This helps ensure event planner expectations are met and helps the venue avoid costly room resets or concessions.

 Since BEOs are created for each individual event, a full or multi-day booking may include multiple events and therefore multiple BEOs.
 The BEO packet is typically distributed a few days before the event and is reviewed and updated as necessary based on any last-minute changes.